Independent Claims Adjuster

 Most insurance companies prefer that claims adjusters have an associate's or bachelor's degree.
 Colleges and universities might offer degree programs specific to the industry, such as an associate's degree in insurance services or a bachelor's degree in risk assessment and insurance.
 Coursework is designed to help students gain an understanding of the industry with classes in business, finance, risk management, and law.
 Some degree programs include an insurance industry internship and licensing exams.

-Step 2: Complete a Pre-Licensing Course
+Step 2: Complete Pre-Licensing

 Approximately one-third of all states require licensing in order to become an independent claims adjuster.
 In these states, candidates must pass a licensing exam that covers the basics of adjusting, take an accepted course in insurance on loss adjusting, supply character references, be a state resident, submit a surety bond, and meet minimum age requirements.